 Bistrotheque

 We all love a warehouse-turned-restaurant and Bethnal Green’s Bistrotheque is a brilliant example of an industrial unit renovation gone very right – it’s polished but relaxed and lots of fun.
-The private dining room is completely customisable and definitely more suited to larger gatherings, with a seated capacity of 36-80.
-Already provided are a sound system, projector, bar, private kitchen, and a 1930’s baby grand piano (and a private pianist if requested).
+The Cockatoo private dining room is completely customisable and definitely more suited to larger gatherings, with a seated capacity of 36-80.
+Already provided are a sound system, DJ equipment and electric piano (and a private pianist if requested).
 The rest is up to you – you can even have a stage thrown in if you want.
-Set menus range from £39 to £50, with the option to add welcome champagne, truffle gougères, oysters or canapes on arrival to up the wow factor.
+Set menus range from £85 to £145, with the option to add welcome champagne, cheese puffs, oysters or canapes on arrival to up the wow factor.

 23-27 Wadeson St, London E2 9DR